playwithalgos/flow/README.md

-# flow
+# flow!

-Small video game in which you have to guess the maxflow in a graph
+Small video game in which you have to guess the maxflow in a graph.